lichtblick-suite/create-lichtblick-extension/README.md

 This installs all of the dependencies needed to edit and build the extension.
-You can use any editor to work on this project, although [VSCode](https://code.visualstudio.com/) is the best supported IDE for authoring Foxglove extensions.
+You can use any editor to work on this project, although [VSCode](https://code.visualstudio.com/) is the best supported IDE for authoring Lichtblick extensions.
 Look at the files `src/index.ts` and `src/ExamplePanel.tsx` for a simple example of creating a React element and registering it as a custom panel.
-To build and install this extension into your local Foxglove extensions folder, run:
+To build and install this extension into your local Lichtblick extensions folder, run:

 ```sh
 npm run local-install
 ```

-This should create a folder under your home directory such as `~/.lichtblick/extensions/unknown.helloworld-0.0.0` containing your compiled extension.
-Start Foxglove.
-If everything succeeded, you should be able to add a new panel in Foxglove named _"ExamplePanel"_.
-Each time you make a change to your extension, you will need to run `npm run local-install` again to build it and copy the build output to the Foxglove extensions folder in your home directory.
-You can either reload Foxglove or close and reopen it to load your latest extension code.
+This should create a folder under your home directory such as `~/.lichtblick-suite/extensions/unknown.helloworld-0.0.0` containing your compiled extension.
+Start Lichtblick.
+If everything succeeded, you should be able to add a new panel in Lichtblick named _"ExamplePanel"_.
+Each time you make a change to your extension, you will need to run `npm run local-install` again to build it and copy the build output to the Lichtblick extensions folder in your home directory.
+You can either reload Lichtblick or close and reopen it to load your latest extension code.

 If you just want to confirm your code compiles without installing it locally, run `npm run build`.